Verena Bentele: Career

 During the 2009 German blind cross country championship, Bentele had a serious accident.
 Her sighted guide failed to give proper directions, so she fell down a slope in a dry river bed.
 She tore a cruciate ligament in her knee, and suffered finger and liver injuries, and damaged one kidney so badly that it had to be removed.

 Despite this, only a year later, Bentele had her best Olympic result, winning five gold medals in the 2010 Winter Paralympics in Vancouver.
 As a result of her performance at the Games, Bentele was named Best Female at the Paralympic Sport Awards.

 Bentele has won the "Laureus World Sportsperson of the Year with a Disability" award for the year 2011.
 Late in 2011, she announced her retirement at the age of 29.
 In 2014 Bentele was inducted into the Paralympic Hall of Fame.

 Bentele was nominated by the Social Democratic Party to be a delegate to the Federal Convention for the purpose of electing the President of Germany in 2010, 2012 and 2017.
 She joined the party in 2012.

 Federal Government Commissioner for Matters relating to Disabled Persons, 2014–2018

 In January 2014, Bentele was appointed Federal Government Commissioner for Matters relating to Disabled Persons in the government of Chancellor Angela Merkel.
 In this capacity, she was part of the Federal Ministry of Labour and Social Affairs under the leadership of minister Andrea Nahles and heads the government's focal point in charge of monitoring the implementation of the Convention on the Rights of Persons with Disabilities.
 She served in that position until 2018.

+Sozialverband VdK Deutschland e.V., from 2018

+In May 2018, Bentele was elected president of the non-profit organisation Sozialverband VdK Deutschland e.V., the largest social association in Germany.